Best Local Columnist

 Reader Nominated Category: Local Who Needs to Lay Low Indefinitely

-Worst Thing Finalists: Hurricanes, Donald Trump’s Election
+Worst Thing Favorites: Hurricanes, Donald Trump’s Election

-Zero Finalists: Lenny Curry, Gary Snow
+Zero Favorites: Lenny Curry, Gary Snow

-Scandal Finalist: Matt Shirk
+Scandal Favorite: Matt Shirk

 It was the indictment heard ’round the region.
 Then, in May, it was the guilty verdict that rocked Northeast Florida.
 Former Congresswoman Corrine Brown, who lost her primary last August after 24 years representing Northeast Florida in the infamously gerrymandered minority access district, was found to have run a charity for kids as a personal slush fund that paid for things like private boxes at Washington Redskins games, Beyoncé tickets, shopping trips and much, much more.
 Brown is undoubtedly the most notorious person around, hence her crushing essentially every category the Folio Weekly crackerjack team has created for local villains—Best Local Gone Bad, Local Who Needs to Lay Low Indefinitely, Local Zero—and drama—Local Scandal, Worst Thing to Happen in Northeast Florida.
 But it’s her win for Best Chutzpah that most surprised the troops, though it shouldn’t have.
 After all, who can get away with delivering a speech about the Florida Gators to freakin’ Congress while decked out in an orange-and-blue ensemble that could make Tim Tebow do a double-take?
 Nobody but Corrine Brown.
 Beloved by some and loathed by many, she’s a force of nature the likes of which will not be seen in a long, long, long, long time … we hope.